mlzxzhou/GEM/README.md

 https://outreach.didichuxing.com/appEn-vue/DatasetProjectDetail?id=1026
 ```

-The demand and supply data, named as 'area5_xxxx_order'.npz and 'area5_xxxx_driver.npz' can be found in the folder 'driver_count' and 'order_count', where the number 'xxxx' represents the date.
+The demand and supply data, named as 'area5_xxxx_order'.npz and 'area5_xxxx_driver.npz' can be found in the folder 'area_driver' and 'area_order', where the number 'xxxx' represents the date.

 Put all the supply-demand data from 20180421 to 20180521 in the path
 ```